 LAUREN BURLING Co-Founder/Teacher

-Co-founder Lauren Burling has been studying and teaching yoga for ten years.
+Co-founder & social media coordinator, Lauren has been studying and teaching yoga since the age of 18.
+She first practiced & taught Power Yoga in the Baptiste-style before moving to Philadelphia.
 She began deeply studying Ashtanga Yoga with certified Ashtanga teacher David Garrigues in 2012.
-She has taught weekly classes since 2008 and hosted a 200-hour teacher training in 2012.
-Lauren is a full time Medical Social Worker and studies Mindfulness-Based-Stress-Reduction (MBSR) with the Penn Program for Mindfulness.
-Her teaching is a reflection of her Ashtanga and MBSR studies and in addition, Lauren is a student of Iyengar teacher Joan White.
+She became a student of Joan White, renowned Iyengar Yoga teacher in 2015.
+She has taught weekly classes since 2008 and has had the pleasure to host teacher trainings.
+Lauren is a full time Oncology Social Worker and is a student of Mindfulness-Based-Stress-Reduction (MBSR).
+Her teaching is a reflection of her Ashtanga, Iyengar and MBSR studies.
+Lauren also has a degree in creative non-fiction writing from the University of Pittsburgh.
 Lauren is a supportive and hands-on teacher who loves a "long hold," inspires curiosity in her students, and encourages them to live on the edge of any uncertainty in their practice and in their lives.
-Lauren and Erik live in Mantua with their three cats (Hydranga, Calalilly & Rosie) and their new puppy Scout Finch.
+Lauren and Erik live in Mantua with their four animals.
 They are constantly revisiting the ways in which they can live a more sustainable lifestyle while giving back to their neighborhood and city.
-Of note, Lauren is from Pittsburgh but is an Eagles Fan, shhh!

 BRANDON EVERETT Meditation Teacher

-Brandon R. Everett is a graduate of ClearLight Meditation Institute's 900-hr Meditation Teacher Training.
-His teachings about the science of meditation weave together the latest findings in neuroscience & psychology, while his meditation instruction is practical & direct.
+Brandon Everett recently had the tremendous honor of being named to the Faculty of ClearLight Meditation Institute, where he completed his 900-hr meditation teacher training on 2017.
+His teachings about the science of meditation weave together the latest findings in neuroscience & psychology, while his meditation instruction is direct, practical, and can be easily integrated into daily and working life.
 His motivation in teaching is to help others recognize their inmost capabilities and potential for happiness & joy.

 ANNA KESSLER Teacher